Pirbright: Sport

 Cricket has been played on the village green since 1780.
-The principal cricket club is Pirbright Cricket Club which has a 1st XI, and a Sunday team.
+The principal cricket club is Pirbright Cricket Club, which has a 1st XI, a Sunday team, a women's team, a midweek team, and youth teams.

-Pirbright is the home of Pirbright Tennis Club which was formed in 1976.
+Pirbright is the home of Pirbright Tennis Club, which was formed in 1976.
 Initially playing in the Burrow Hill part of the village, the club soon moved to its ground on School Lane.
 Pirbright Tennis Club has over 300 members and five adult teams; the courts are also used by students from the local schools.